thenexthub/Codira/docs/proposals/ValueSemantics.rst

 -------------------

 Values of a type with reference semantics are only accessible indirectly, via a reference.
-Although swift tries to hide this fact for simplicity, for the purpose of this discussion it is important to note that there are always *two* values in play: the value of the reference itself and that of the object being referred to (a.k.a. the
+Although language tries to hide this fact for simplicity, for the purpose of this discussion it is important to note that there are always *two* values in play: the value of the reference itself and that of the object being referred to (a.k.a. the